wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 -
 - ---
 - #### Flashcards
-	- How could you do to search about special meanings of every test character in Bash? #flaschard #dev-notes collapsed:: true
+	- How could you do to search about special meanings of every test character in Bash? #flashcard #dev-notes collapsed:: true
 		- With $ help test
 	-